 If you are flying in, you need to fly into the Greater Peoria Regional Airport.
 Your flight needs to arrive no later than 11:00pm on the day of arrival and depart no sooner than 3:00pm on the last day of camp for us to be able to provide transportation to and from the airport.
 If arriving by bus, the closest bus terminal is located at the Peoria airport.

 Typically, Heartland Camp houses approximately 80-100 campers, depending on staffing.
-This year will depend on the state of Illinois Covid guidelines – which are constantly evolving.

 We have one Dorm Counselor plus one Assistant Counselor for every 10-12 campers.
 The overall camper-to-staff ratio is less than 2 to 1.